Update

 TOUCH, The Black Breast Cancer Alliance: Black Data Matters

-For more information about Black Wo(Men) Speak, please contact Project Lead Stephanie Walker at stephanie@mbcalliance.org or Dana Mooney, MBC Alliance Program Associate at dana@mbcalliance.org
+For more information about Black Wo(Men) Speak, please contact Project Lead Stephanie Walker at stephanie@mbcalliance.org or Dana Mooney, Manager of Member Engagement for the Alliance at dana@mbcalliance.org